MENA Transition Fund Projects

 Jordan Competitiveness and Investment Project

-The Project started in the context of the enactment of the Jordanian Investment Law in October 2014 and the establishment of a new investment promotion agency, the Jordan Investment Commission.
-It supported the government in implementing investment, legal and institutional reforms with a view of further improving its investment policy framework and building capacities of the institutions responsible for investment policy, promotion, and services, including in a specific sector: renewable energy and energy efficiency.
+This Project began in 2014 during the enactment of the Jordanian Investment Law and the establishment of a new investment promotion agency, the Jordan Investment Commission.
+Through the Project the OECD helped Jordan implement its investment, legal and institutional reforms to further improve the country's investment policy framework and build capacities among institutions responsible for investment policy, promotion, and services--especially in the renewable energy and energy efficiency sectors.

 Enhancing the Investment Climate in Egypt